 1.7.
 Place your dominant foot on the footstool, tuck your dominant elbow into your side, and soften your wrist.
 If more pressure is needed to insert the fingers farther, stand straight and use your core to press forward without looming over the patient (Figure 3).

-2. Cervical Check and Bimanual Exam

-2.1.
+1.8.
 Use your internal fingers to locate the cervix.

-2.1.1.
+1.8.1.
 Place the fingers palm up on the posterior (bottom) wall of the vagina.

-2.1.2 Sweep the fingers from side to side, moving upward, until the cervix is located, which should feel moist and firm.
+1.8.2.
+Sweep the fingers from side to side, moving upward, until the cervix is located, which should feel moist and firm.
 Often, it is angled down, which makes it easy to end up in the anterior fornix.
 If the cervix cannot be located, start again at the posterior vaginal wall.

-2.2.
+1.9.
 Use a sweeping motion with your internal fingers to assess the face of the cervix for masses.
 Note the cervical os and the direction the os is pointing.